tuxudo/ms_office/README.md

 Gets data about MS Office applications, licensing, and updates on the clients.

+## Notes

+On 10.14 and higher, the end users will get a prompt about allowing "supervisor" to have access to control "Microsoft AutoUpdate".
+The end users will either have to click "OK" to allow it or you will have to allow it with a TCC profile.
+Alternatively, you can disable the sections of the script that use the "Microsoft AutoUpdate" binary that triggers the prompt.
 To disable the msupdate binary parts, run the following on the client:
 `sudo defautls write org.munkireport.ms_office msupdate_check_disabled -bool true` `sudo defautls write org.munkireport.ms_office msupdate_config_disabled -bool true`

 * channelname - VARCHAR(255) - Name of the channel MAU uses to check for updates
 * howtocheck - VARCHAR(255) - How MAU checks for updates